mzogheib/LOL-Time/README.md

 # LOL-Time
-LOL Time watch face for Pebble and Pebble Time.
+LOL Time watchface for Pebble and Pebble Time.

 A new LOL is displayed every minute.